 The results vary between -100 and 100, so don’t panic if your NPS is negative.
 It’s not a disaster but a call for prompt attention and response from your side.

-This is where our free NPS Calculator comes in handy and allows you to quickly and easily summarize the results and get your Net Promoter Score.
+This is where our free NPS calculator comes in handy, allowing you to summarize the results quickly and easily and get your net promoter score.

-Remember that an NPS greater than zero is acceptable, over 30 is great, beyond 50 is amazing, and anything above 71 is absolutely outstanding but hardly attainable.
+📊 Remember that an NPS greater than zero is acceptable.
+An NPS over 30 is great and one beyond 50 is amazing.
+Anything above 71 is absolutely outstanding but hardly attainable.

 The customer satisfaction score measures how satisfied customers are with your product and brand.
 It’s one of the most direct and reliable indicators of a company’s performance that can be used to measure specific interactions.